Vini-002/herbie-do-zero/README.md

 ### Usage

-As the code is implemented on a namespace called `Memory`, to use in the main code simply assign the values to be saved to the variable `Memory::stored_data` and call `Memory::put()` to write the values to memory, as shown below:
+As the code is implemented on a namespace called `Memory`, to use in the main code simply assign the values to be saved to the variable `Memory::stored_data` and call `Memory::write()` to write the values to memory, as shown below:

 ```c
 Memory::stored_data = {